The 4 (or 5..) Best “Ecuador Visa Types” for Residency in Ecuador

 3. “Professional Visa”:

 This type visa is often preferred by those who either (or both) do not have a Pension sufficient for a Pensioner Visa and/or who do not have funds sufficient to invest in an Investor Visa, but who do in fact have a Foreign University or College issued Bachelor Degree or other type third or fourth level University or College Degree (and even Retirees who DO possess guaranteed lifetime pensions and/or who have sufficient funds to invest in Ecuador oftentimes PREFER a Professional Visa for the inherent flexibility that it provides).
 Besides a Bachelor Degree, one’s Degree can also (or instead) be in the form of a Masters, PhD, Medical Doctor, Juris Doctor, etc., which in such case “can and will” serve as one’s general qualification for becoming a Resident of Ecuador.
-HAPPIEST OF ALL, a Professional Visa applicant does NOT need to show a minimum of $425 MONTHLY RECURRING INCOME FROM ANY LEGAL SOURCE as of this writing (i.e. from one’s job, business, real estate rental income, annuity, disability payment, pension, etc.), NOR proof of any credit card limit, and so for those who have little or no income nor credit history, this can be an excellent and most favored option (IF of course they have most any type of 4 year Bachelor Degree or higher so as to evidence their scholastic qualification as a Professional wishing to move to Ecuador – NO requirement to work in Ecuador exists and so the applicant can even plan to be retired or just work as or if they wish in and/or outside of Ecuador how the applicant prefers).
+HAPPIEST OF ALL, a Professional Visa applicant does NOT need to show a minimum of $450 plus $250 additional for each family member Dependent MONTHLY RECURRING INCOME FROM ANY LEGAL SOURCE (i.e. from one’s job, business, real estate rental income, annuity, disability payment, pension, etc.), NOR proof of any credit card limit, and so for those who have little or no income nor credit history, this can be an excellent and most favored option (IF of course they have most any type of 4 year Bachelor Degree or higher so as to evidence their scholastic qualification as a Professional wishing to move to Ecuador – NO requirement to work in Ecuador exists and so the applicant can even plan to be retired or just work as or if they wish in and/or outside of Ecuador how the applicant prefers).